ntavelis/auth-email/README.md

 ``` bash
 $ php artisan auth:email -m
 ```
-Note: make sure you configured your database settings properly before running the command.
+Note: Make sure you configured your database settings properly before running the command.

-Auth-email can make your generated `app/mail/ActivateAccount.php` implement the ShouldQueue itnerface.
+Auth-email can make your generated `app/mail/ActivateAccount.php` implement the ShouldQueue interface.
 Pass it the `-s`, `--queue` flag.

 ``` bash
 $ php artisan auth:email -o -m
 ```
-Note:Make sure you configured your queues, otherwise no email would be send.
+Note: Make sure you configured your queues, otherwise no email would be send.

 You can also run command with any number of flags.